KDE/digikam-doc/setup_application/metadata_settings.rst

     The digiKam Settings For The Baloo Metadata Search Engine

-This page allows to share metadata stored in digiKam database with the Baloo search engine.
-Extra applications as **KDE Dolphin** file manager can use the Baloo interface to provide file search results with items managed by the digiKam database.
+This page allows the sharing of metadata stored in the digiKam database with the Baloo search engine.
+Extra applications such as the **KDE Dolphin** file manager can use the Baloo interface to provide file search results with items managed by the digiKam database.

 .. note::